GeotrekCE/Geotrek-admin/docs/import-data/import-touristic-data-systems.rst

 * ``filetype_name`` (default: ``"Photographie"``):
   Label of the ``FileType`` model assigned to all imported files.
-  If it does not exist in the database, the parser will raise a warning:
+  If it does not exist in the database, the import will fail with a warning:

   ::

      FileType '<name>' does not exist in Geotrek-Admin.
 Please add it

 * ``non_fields`` (default: ``{"attachments": _("Attachments")}``):
-  Maps the internal ``attachments`` field to the field name containing attachment data in the external source.
+  Maps the internal ``attachments`` field to the field name(s) containing attachments data in the external source.

 * ``default_license_label`` (default: ``None``):
   If specified, this license will be assigned to all imported attachments.